 For example, if the SSA reopens your prior application and your onset date is prior to the previous application date, then you might be able to win more past due benefits.

-WHAT IS A FREE CONSULTATION?
+WHAT IS A FREE REVIEW OF YOUR BENEFITS?

 As you can see, SSDI and SSI benefits are complex.
 You want to receive all of the Social Security benefits that you are due.